simranfarrukh/another-short-story-app/README.md

 Another version of a short story app.
 A bit prettier, with SNS links, footer and introduction bar.
 Version 2.0 of a react native app for short stories (w.i.p.)

 ## Requirements:
-Install the Expo Go app on your phone (Android or iOS):
+Install the Expo Go app on your phone (Android or iOS) to simulate the app experience.

 ## Usage